 A single dataset may not strictly meet the definition of big data but, when pooled with or linked to other datasets, they become sufficiently large or complex to analyse for the data to assume the characteristics of big data.

-The HMA/EMA Task Force on Big Data was set up in March 2017 to discuss the challenges and opportunities posed by big data in medicines regulation.
+The HMA/EMA Task Force on Big Data was established in 2017 to report on the challenges and opportunities posed by big data in medicine regulation, by:

-- map the sources and characteristics of big data;
+- mapping the sources and characteristics of big data;

-- explore the potential applicability and impact of big data on medicines regulation;
+- exploring the potential applicability and impact of big data on medicines regulation;

-- assess the need for changes to regulatory guidelines or legislation;
+- assessing the need for changes to regulatory guidelines or legislation;

 For more information, see HMA/EMA Task Force on Big Data.